oneeve8/kobble-data/content/How to Pray the Rosary.md

 Our Father who art in Heaven,
 Hallowed be thy name.
 Thy kingdom come, thy will be done,
-On earth as it is in heaven
+On earth as it is in heaven.

-*Give us this day our daily bread
+*Give us this day our daily bread,
 And forgive us our tresspasses
 As we forgive those who tresspass against us
 And lead us not into temptation